-Moreover if we set $\bm{x}_j = \trans{([\tau_n^j(\wtilde{x}_1)], \ldots, [\tau_n^j(\wtilde{x}_{2g})])},$ then we have the following relation in $H_1(C_n;\Z)$:
+Moreover if we set $\bm{x}_j = \trans{([\tau^j(\wtilde{x}_1)], \ldots, [\tau^j(\wtilde{x}_{2g})])}$, then we have the following relation in $H_1(C_n;\Z)$:

-\end{lemma} \begin{proof} The above presentation is given by the abelianization of the presentation in Lemma~\ref{lemma:presentation_for_C_n}.
+\end{lemma} \begin{proof} The above presentation is given by the abelianization of the fundamental group as in Lemma~\ref{lemma:presentation_for_C_n}.
 So we omit the details.
 Here we show the relation $\bm{x}_0 + \cdots + \bm{x}_{n-1} = \bm{0}$.
 From the presentation of $H_1(C_n;\Z)$, we have the following relation:

 By taking sum on the both side, we have